 Many studies also show that augmented reality and virtual reality are being adopted by many retailers and are growing areas in the market.

-In a few figures, according to Lumus Viso, "the virtual and augmented reality market could reach more than $108 billion ($83 billion for AR and $25 billion for VR) by 2021, representing an annual increase of 58%".
+In a few figures, according to Lumus Visothe virtual and augmented reality market could reach over $108 trillion ($83 trillion for AR and $25 trillion for VR) by 2021, growing at a CAGR of 581TP3".
 This difference is explained by the fact that augmented reality is more easily accessible through the smartphone and will therefore be able to reach a larger number of users.

 There is no doubt that VR and AR technologies will grow exponentially in the coming years.